The SAGER guidelines

 The Sex and Gender Equity in Research (SAGER) guidelines: Implementation and checklist development

-The Sex and Gender Equity in Research (SAGER) Guidelines: Implementation and Checklist Development
+The Sex and Gender Equity in Research (SAGER) guidelines: Implementation and Checklist Development

 Van Epps H, Astudillo O, Del Pozo Martin Y, Marsh J (2022).
 European Science Editing, 48: E86910.